- Marilyn S. Baffoe-Bonnie

 - Email: firstname.lastname@example.org

-Marilyn S. Baffoe-Bonnie is a doctoral student in the Department of Sociology at Rutgers University studying the sociology of health and illness, science and technology, and race, ethnicity, and immigration.
-Her research utilizes quantitative and qualitative methods and examines health disparities and the ethical, legal, and social implications of emerging genomic biotechnologies by focusing on sickle cell disease and CRISPR’s move to the clinic.
-Marilyn is a Predoctoral Fellow in the Department of Bioethics at the National Institutes of Health where her work is co-funded by the National Human Genome Research Institute.
-Her work has been published in the journal Bioethics.
-Marilyn holds a Master of Bioethics from the Perelman School of Medicine at the University of Pennsylvania and a Bachelor of Science in Psychology with minors in Health Studies and Peace, Justice, and Human Rights from Haverford College.
+Marilyn S. Baffoe-Bonnie is a Ph.D.
+Candidate in the Department of Sociology at Rutgers University and a Predoctoral Fellow in the Department of Bioethics at the National Institutes of Health and Social and Behavioral Research Branch of the National Human Genome Research Institute.
+She utilizes quantitative, qualitative, and computational methods to conduct research on medical sociology, science and technology, and health disparities.
+Her dissertation From Sickle Cells to Super Cells explores the ethical and social implications of emerging genetic technologies to treat sickle cell disease.
+Marilyn’s work has been published in the journal Bioethics.
+She holds a Master of Bioethics from the Perelman School of Medicine at the University of Pennsylvania and a Bachelor of Science in Psychology with minors in Health Studies and Peace, Justice, and Human Rights from Haverford College.